2333-hr/casa0015-mobile-assessment/submission-file.md

 ## Biblography

-1. Google Developers.
+1. Dart Team.
 (No year).
-Google Maps Platform Documentation.
-[Online] Available at: https://developers.google.com/maps/documentation [Accessed 7 April 2024].
+Dart Programming Language.
+[Online] Available at: https://dart.dev/guides [Accessed 11 April 2024].
 2. Flutter Team.
 (No year).
 Flutter Documentation.
 [Online] Available at: https://flutter.dev/docs [Accessed 7 April 2024].
-3. Meteostat Developers.
+3. Google Developers.
 (No year).
-Open Meteo Data.
-[Online] Available at: https://open-meteo.com/ [Accessed 11 April 2024].
+Google Maps Platform Documentation.
+[Online] Available at: https://developers.google.com/maps/documentation [Accessed 7 April 2024].
-4. Dart Team.
+4. Meteostat Developers.
 (No year).
-Dart Programming Language.
-[Online] Available at: https://dart.dev/guides [Accessed 11 April 2024].
+Open Meteo Data.
+[Online] Available at: https://open-meteo.com/ [Accessed 11 April 2024]

 ## Declaration of Authorship

 I, Huarui Yang, confirm that the work presented in this assessment is my own.
 Where information has been derived from other sources, I confirm that this has been indicated in the work.